kmoilane/birdnest/README.md

 ## what, why, how?

 This is a pre-assignment project for the Reaktor's Developer Trainee, summer 2023 position.<br>
 It's a fullstack web application, that displays a list, or in my case cards of drone pilots, who violated the no fly zone/no drone zone in the last 10 minutes.
 Drone and pilot data are fetched from endpoints provided by Reaktor.
-New violations are added asynchronously, and old ones are removed in the same manner.<br>
+New violations are shown asynchronously, and old ones are removed in the same manner.<br>

 I used HTML/CSS/JS for the frontend, PHP for the backend, and MySQL for the database.
 Development was done on windows wampserver, and the deployed application is running on linux server.
 I'm currently learning MERN stack, but decided to do this project with the stack that I'm more familiar with (WAMP/LAMP).<br>

-PHP version: 8.1.11
+PHP version: 8.1.11<br>
-MySQL version: 8.0.21
+MySQL version: 8.0.21<br>

+The birdnest.sql files has the table structure for the violations, but does not provide a command for creating other than the table.
+If you want to build this yourself, you need to first create a database, and change the app/config/config.php variables accordingly.<br>

 The full subject can be found <a href="https://assignments.reaktor.com/birdnest/" target="_blank">here</a>.